TokenEngineeringCommunity/resources/README.md

 - [Token Engineering Fundamentals (2018)](https://www.youtube.com/watch?v=DsRG9uZmME8) - 📺 1 hour overview of token engineering and all the things related to it (spoiler alert: it's not all about tokens).

 ### Academic Publications
--[Foundations of Cryptoeconomic Systems](https://epub.wu.ac.at/7309/8/Foundations%20of%20Cryptoeconomic%20Systems.pdf) - Shermin Voshmgir & Michael Zargham
+- [Foundations of Cryptoeconomic Systems](https://epub.wu.ac.at/7309/8/Foundations%20of%20Cryptoeconomic%20Systems.pdf) - Shermin Voshmgir & Michael Zargham
--[From Curved Bonding to Configuration Spaces](https://epub.wu.ac.at/7381/1/zargham_shorish_paruch.pdf) - Krzysztof Paruch, Jamsheed Shorish & Michael Zargham
+- [From Curved Bonding to Configuration Spaces](https://epub.wu.ac.at/7381/1/zargham_shorish_paruch.pdf) - Krzysztof Paruch, Jamsheed Shorish & Michael Zargham
--[Economic Games as Estimators](https://epub.wu.ac.at/7433/1/zargham_paruch_shorish.pdf) - Krzysztof Paruch, Jamsheed Shorish & Michael Zargham
+- [Economic Games as Estimators](https://epub.wu.ac.at/7433/1/zargham_paruch_shorish.pdf) - Krzysztof Paruch, Jamsheed Shorish & Michael Zargham

 ### Long Form Content
 - [Engineering for a Safer World](http://sunnyday.mit.edu/safer-world.pdf) - 📕 by Nancy Levenson.
 Probably the best starting point for anyone entering token engineering to think about governance and automation in the same stream.